 Regression of coefficients showed that valuing harmony and organizational performance had a positive and insignificant relationship (r=0.027, p=0.361).
-The results also revealed that allowing participation of all subordinates and organizational performance had a positive and insignificant relationship (r=0.007, p=0.826).
-The results also revealed that giving preference on human values and organizational performance had a positive and significant relationship (r=0.043, p=0.0172).
+The results also revealed that allowing participation of all subordinates and organizational performance had a positive and insignificant relationship (r= 0.007, p=0.826).
+The results also revealed that giving preference on human values and organizational performance had a positive and significant relationship (r=0 .043, p=0.0172).
 The results also revealed that imposing flexible work, designing goals with freedom and organizational performance had positive and significant relationship (r=0.062, p=0.039).
-The results also showed that emphasizing in results than on action and organizational performance had a positive and significant relationship (r=0.014, p=0.0374).
-In addition, the results showed that supportive communication and organizational performance has a positive and significant relationship (r=0.021, p=.0437).
-The results also revealed that encouraging employee's involvement and organizational performance has a positive and insignificant relationship (r=0.018, r=0.0259).
-Lastly, providing guidance and organizational performance had a positive and insignificant relationship (r=0.037, r=0.178.
+The results also showed that emphasizing in results than on action and organizational performance had a positive and significant relationship (r=0.021, p=0.437).
+The results also revealed that encouraging employee's involvement and organizational performance has a positive and significant relationship (r= 0.018, p=0.0259).
+Lastly, providing guidance and organizational performance had a positive and significant relationship (r= 0.037, p= 0.178.
 Overall findings indicated that there was a positive and significant relationship between affiliative leadership and organizational performance.